We Stand With Israel

 Temple Beth Sholom is honored to have received a Torah from the Memorial Scrolls Trust in London.
-This Torah was “saved” after the Holocaust and is now a valuable addition to our Torah collection.
-There is no accurate description of exactly where the Torah originates from but we do know the region.With regards to the provenance of MST#256, but according to the Jewish Museum in Prague, our scroll remains an Orphan from an unknown town in Bohemia and Moravia.
+This Torah was saved after the Holocaust and is now a valuable addition to our Torah collection.
+There is no accurate description from where this Torah originates, but we do know the region.
+According to the Jewish Museum in Prague, our scroll remains an orphan from an unknown town in Bohemia and Moravia.

 We read from this special Torah twice during the year.
-The first time is on Yom Kippur afternoon and the second is during our Annual Confirmation Service.
+The first time is on Yom Kippur afternoon, and the second is during our Annual Confirmation Service.
 For more information on the Memorial Trust, please click here.

 In 1942, curators in the Central Jewish Museum in Prague, working under desperate conditions, sent out a call to the Jews in the regions of Bohemia and Moravia, Czechoslovakia, to send their Judaica and artifacts to the museum for safe keeping.
 The community who sent these items to the museum must have hoped that the treasures would be protected and one day be returned to their original homes.
 The curators, however, “must have suspected that they were inheriting the legacy of the dead…their work became an act of spiritual resistance.”[i]
 They thought they were saving Judaism by saving the scrolls from plunder and destruction.

-Of the 1,564 scrolls, 216 lost their tags somewhere along their way, and cannot be traced to any community.
+Of the 1,564 scrolls, 216 lost their tags somewhere along their way and cannot be traced to any community.
 They became known as orphan scrolls.